grnet/kamaki/docs/usage.rst

     kamaki <group> <command> [arguments]

 The commands supported in version 0.6.1 are described bellow, grouped by service.
-The examples showcase a sample set of group commands and were run in the kamaki interactive shell:
+The examples showcase a sample set of group commands.
+The kamaki interactive shell has been chosen as the execution enviroment:

 astakos (Identity Manager)
 """"""""""""""""""""""""""